nation3/law/Constitution.linked.md

 The DAO can, as deemed convenient, delegate executive powers to contributors.

 All Expense Governance Proposals must follow this process:
-a) The DAO shall create a payment stream to the contributor, with the Guardian Guild being able to pause such stream.
+a) The DAO shall create a payment stream to the contributor, with the Guardian Multisig being able to pause such stream.
-#) The Guardian Guild shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
+#) The Guardian Multisig shall release funds from the stream, only after ensuring that the deliverables, as stated by the Contributor to the DAO, are indeed delivered.
-#) The Contributor might dispute the Guardian Guild’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.
+#) The Contributor might dispute the Guardian Multisig’s judgment on the subject and take the matter to a Nested Court or to the Supreme Court.

-### Appointment of Guardian Guild members
+### Appointment of Guardian Multisig members

-a) The DAO shall elect Guardian Guild members once a year on the [%Guardian Guild Elections Day].
-The DAO reserves the right to set a different date and frequency of elections during the first year of the Guardian Guild's existence.
+a) The DAO shall elect Guardian Multisig members once a year on the [%Guardian Multisig Elections Day].
+The DAO reserves the right to set a different date and frequency of elections during the first year of the Guardian Multisig's existence.
-#) The DAO shall not elect or dismiss a Guardian Guild member arbitrarily.
+#) The DAO shall not elect or dismiss a Guardian Multisig member arbitrarily.
-#) The DAO shall dismiss a Guardian Guild member in case of breach or finalization, as described in a Nation3 Jurisdiction Agreement between the DAO and the Guardian Guild member.
+#) The DAO shall dismiss a Guardian Multisig member in case of breach or finalization, as described in a Nation3 Jurisdiction Agreement between the DAO and the Guardian Multisig member.
 A new election shall be run to elect a new member to replace the dismissed one.

-### Temporary role of Meta Guild

-The Meta Guild will assume all roles and responsibilities assigned to the Guardian Guild within the Constitution until the Guardian Guild is operational and a Meta Proposal is passed to i) define the Guardian Guild Multisig Address ii) include the address in the Guardian Guild definition iii) remove this clause.
-Until then, the DAO and the Meta Guild shall do their best to oversee the work of contributors and handle their payments in the absence of funding streams.

 ### Representation Powers